2023 SEASON SIG SAUER HUNTER GAMES RULES AND REGULATIONS

 5.1 Good Sportsmanship

-Good Sportsmanship is one of the founding principles of the NRL HUNTER ONE Series and is highly regarded by the NRLH as a whole.
+Good Sportsmanship is one of the founding principles of the SIG SAUER HUNTER GAMES Series and is highly regarded by the NRL HUNTER as a whole.
 Good sportsmanship helps grow the sport, creates positive role models, and is impressive to the sponsors.
 It is not something that can be quantified but is easy to recognize by all participants.

-5.1.1 The NRLH will have a special recognition presented to a shooter at the GRAND SLAM Championship match whom the NRL HUNTER ONE Advisors Board votes as deserving.
+5.1.1 The NRL HUNTER will have a special recognition presented to a shooter at the GRAND SLAM Championship match whom the NRL HUNTER Advisors Board votes as deserving.

 5.2 Unsportsmanlike Conduct

-Unsportsmanlike conduct is taken very seriously by the NRLH.
+Unsportsmanlike conduct is taken very seriously by the SIG SAUER HUNTER GAMES.

 Examples of bad sportsmanship include cheating, treating participants or range staff with